1. News

 What I need to do

-What you need to do next really depends on whether you have prepared your claim yourself or used an adviser to help you.
+What you need to do next depends on whether you have prepared your claim yourself or used an adviser to help you.

 • I prepared my R&D claim myself – in the correspondence you will see some links to HMRC’s guidance on R&D claims – these resources can be really useful.
 Ideally you’ll have used these to prepare your claim.
 If you are not already familiar, you have some reading to do!

 If your claim does need to be amended to address any errors, an R&D tax adviser will know how to do this as efficiently as possible.
-Your accountant will typically be very happy to help you as well, although they may recommend bringing in a specialist; they may even have one that they recommend.
+Your accountant will typically be happy to help you as well, although they may recommend bringing in a specialist; they may even have one that they recommend.

 • I worked with an R&D tax adviser to prepare my R&D claim – you should share the letter with them as soon as you receive it.
-They should be very happy to advise you and answer any questions you have.
+They should be happy to advise you and answer any questions you have.

 We don’t recommend settling for a general reassurance that everything is fine.
 Remember that you carry the risk associated with your R&D claim, not your adviser.
 It is therefore your adviser’s role to ensure you understand your claim and any risks within it.
 If you don’t, ask questions.
 And if you are not satisfied with their handling of your questions, seek a second opinion.
 Do not wait until you receive a compliance check letter or you will have missed the opportunity to address any errors with minimal fuss.